Current projects

 Role: Co-Principal Investigator

-PERICLES is an EU-funded research and innovation project co-led by the Universities of Aalborg (Alyne Delayney/Kristen Ounanian) and York (Jasper Kenter).
+PERICLES is an EU-funded research and innovation project.
 The project promotes sustainable, participatory governance of cultural heritage in European coastal and maritime regions.
-The York team has developed a portal for participatory mapping of maritime heritage and is engaged in a diversity of demonstrator projects in a Scottish-Irish case region linking culture to marine planning, fisheries, and sustainable development.
+The team has developed a portal for participatory mapping of maritime heritage and is engaged in a diversity of demonstrator projects in a Scottish-Irish case region linking culture to marine planning, fisheries, and sustainable development.

 Project website: www.pericles-heritage.eu